Mojitoapplemint/ObsidianNote/AI & TensorFlow/TensorFlow Bootcamp/Extras.md

 2. Type `tensorboard --logdir "File_Path"`
 3. Go to `http://localhost:6006`

-Model Checkpointing
+## Model Checkpointing
-- Save model as it trains
+- Save model as it trains (the full model or just the weights)
 - Enable to stop while it's training and comeback later

 Early Stopping
 - Enable to stop earlier if the model stops improving